 3. If you’ve had an injury or been in an accident, and the lips are swollen, accompanied by symptoms like pain, incessant bleeding, skin and tissue damage.

-4. If a cold sore causes swollen lips, or there is an infection building up, along with difficulty in breathing or swallowing, and the area around the lips feel numb.
+4. Cold sore related swollen lips, or if there is an infection building up, along with difficulty in breathing or swallowing, and the area around the lips feel numb.

-5. When a cut on your lips wider than 3 mm, due to a fall or an injury, causes lip swelling.
+5. When swelling was caused by a cut on your lips that is wider than 3 mm, due to a fall or an injury.
 First aid should be administered immediately to stem the bleeding.
 But it needs to be looked at by a doctor.

-6. Lips swollen due to an infection followed by symptoms like a fever, vomiting or shivering.
+6. Lips are swollen due to an infection followed by symptoms like fever, vomiting or shivering.